 Studies suggest a child's relationship with literacy starts at home.
-LIFE Cayman commits to breaking the cycle of low literacy by encouraging parental involvement in youth education.
+LIFE commits to breaking the cycle of low literacy by encouraging parental involvement in youth education.
 Our Partners in Print (PIP) workshops connect parents, children and teachers in a neutral environment where they can work on key early literacy skills and strategies together.
 Encouraging family involvement in a child’s education is an important part of raising standards across the public education system.
 LIFE partners with each school Principal to run PIP programmes for students in the government primary schools on Grand Cayman, with parent outreach activity on Cayman Brac.
-In 2019 there were 48 sessions with 544 attendees which was an increase from 2018 which saw 33 sessions with 133 attendees.
+To date, there have been over 50 sessions with more than 600 attendees.

 During the school closures due to COVID-19, LIFE supported the Theoline McCoy Primary School in Bodden Town to host the first virtual PIP programme for both Key Stage 1 and Key Stage 2 students and their parents.

 “Partners in Print could not have been a success without LIFE.
 I am sure that the parents and children benefited from the sessions; most of all, the children enjoyed getting a book after each session.”- Ms. Cogle-Juggi, BTPS (now known as the Theoline McCoy Primary School)